alphagov/notifications-python-client/DOCUMENTATION.md

 ##### Turn off email address check (not recommended)

+If you do not want to use this feature after 29 March 2023, you can turn it off on a file-by-file basis.

+To do this you will need version X.X.X of the Python client library, or a more recent version.

-You should not opt out if you send files that contain personally identifiable information or sensitive information.
+You should not turn this feature off if you send files that contain:

+* personally identifiable information
+* commercially sensitive information
+* information classified as ‘OFFICIAL’ or ‘OFFICIAL-SENSITIVE’ under the [Government Security Classifications](https://www.gov.uk/government/publications/government-security-classifications) policy

+To let the recipient download the file without confirming their email address, set the `verify_email_before_download` flag to `False`.

 ```python